Ken Strongman: Academic career

 Strongman began his academic career in 1964 as a lecturer and then senior lecturer at the University of Exeter.
 He moved to New Zealand in 1979 when he was appointed professor and head of department of psychology at the University of Canterbury in Christchurch, where he remained for the rest of his career.
 He served 15 years as head of department, and later held managerial roles at Canterbury, including as assistant vice-chancellor (government and community relations) and pro-vice-chancellor arts.
 Following his retirement in 2010, Strongman was conferred with the title of professor emeritus.
+Notable students of Strongman include Tracy Berno.

 Strongman was regarded as an international expert on emotion, and his research covered both theoretical and empirical aspects of the subject.
 He wrote one of the standard texts, The Psychology of Emotion, first published in 1973, and in its sixth edition in 2003.
 In 2003, Strongman was one of 140 prominent New Zealanders who signed a petition that was presented to Parliament, seeking a royal commission into the Christchurch Civic Crèche abuse case.